 Lubnaig is one of the smaller lochs in this list at around 4 miles in length but the two car parks on the east shore offer perfect launch points so it’s very a popular location for water sports, and it also serves as the starting point for an excellent mountain hike up Ben Ledi.

-You’ll find the start of the Ben Ledi path at the Strathyre forest lodge car park so you could feasibly explore the loch and hike the mountain in one day, with the bonus being you can relax with a cuppa at the Strathyre lodge’s café afterwards.
+You’ll find the start of the Ben Ledi path at the Strathyre Forest Lodge car park so you can feasibly explore the loch and hike the mountain in one day, with the bonus being you can relax with a cuppa at the Strathyre Lodge café afterwards.

-This is part of the immense 540-mile Sustrans National Cycle Network Route 7 that starts in Sunderland and finishes in Inverness which is widely recognized as the most picturesque cycle route in Scotland.
+This is part of the immense 540-mile Sustrans National Cycle Network Route 7 that starts in Sunderland and finishes in Inverness on what is widely recognized as one of the best cycle routes in Scotland.

-Obviously, you’re not going to be able to complete the whole thing in one day, but you’ll have a very enjoyable ride if you start on the path south of Lubnaig, cycle north to Strathyre, take the spur to Loch Voil to see Rob Roy’s grave and then head north to Loch Earn for a well-deserved coffee at Lochearnhead.
+You’re not going to be able to complete the whole thing in one day, but you’ll have a very enjoyable ride if you start on the path south of Loch Lubnaig, cycle north to Strathyre, take the spur to Loch Voil to see Rob Roy’s grave, and then head north to Loch Earn for a well-deserved coffee at Lochearnhead.

-It’s a 32-mile return route but I thoroughly recommend it having cycled it myself.
+It’s a 32-mile return route so it’s only really suitable for adults, but I thoroughly recommend it having cycled it myself on several occasions.

-Sticking with Loch Lubnaig, there are lots of activities to get involved with including wild swimming and fishing and it’s a very popular place for wild camping, although you have to obtain a permit between March and September as Lubnaig is in a Camping Management Zone.
+Sticking with Loch Lubnaig, there are lots of activities to enjoy including wild swimming and fishing and it’s a very popular place for wild camping, although you have to obtain a permit between March and September as Lubnaig is in a Camping Management Zone.

 Much of the loch is quite shallow at under 50 feet but there are a few places where it sinks to over 100 feet close to the shore and it’s also prone to waves caused by winds blowing in from the north and south (Lubnaig is one of the few north-south lochs in Scotland).